aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 We will see more examples of method references later, in our demos.

 ## Demo - Functional Interfaces
-For this demo, we will be using 4 different functional interface examples so that you can get familiar and comfortable with them.
+For this demo, we will be using 4 different functional interface examples so that you can get comfortable with them.

 ### Example 1 - A functional interface that has no input and returns void.
 Given the following functional interface, we can use it to print "Hello World!"